co-BPM: a Bayesian Model for Divergence Estimation: Introduction

 \section{Introduction}

-The question of how to understand the discrepancy between two samples is of fundamental importance in various disciplines such as statistics, information theory and machine learning.
-In statistics, hypothesis testing procedures such as Kolmogorov-Simirnov test and Cramer-von Mises test are based on some discrepancy measurement of the empirical distributions, and a common goal in Bayesian experimental design \citep{Chaloner1995} is to maximize the expected Kullback-Leibler (KL) divergence between the prior and the posterior.
-In information theory, divergence plays an important role since other information theoretic quantities such as mutual information and Shannon Entropy are derived from it.
-In machine learning, probability distance measures such as Total Variation, Hellinger Distance and KL divergence are often applied as a loss function in manifold learning \citep{Donoho2003}, classification and anomaly detection, etc. For instance, it is applied to image registration and multimedia classification problems as a similarity measure \citep{Ho2004}.
+Divergence between two distributions is of significant importance in various disciplines such as statistics, information theory and machine learning.
+In statistics, hypothesis testing procedures such as Kolmogorov-Simirnov test and Cramer-von Mises test are based on some discrepancy measurements of the empirical distributions, and a common goal in bayesian experimental design \citep{Chaloner1995} is to maximize the expected Kullback-Leibler (KL) divergence between the prior and the posterior.
+In information theory, theoretic quantities such as mutual information and Shannon Entropy are derived from divergences.
+In machine learning, different divergences such as Total Variation, Hellinger Distance and KL divergence are often applied as a dissimilarity measure in manifold learning \citep{Donoho2003}, classification and anomaly detection, etc. Recently, they are also applied to developing efficient methods for a robust empirical risk minimization problem \citep{Namkoong2016}.

-Estimating discrepancies of two probability distributions, especially KL divergence, based on a set of observations from each distribution has a long history and rich literature.
-For ease of elaboration, we formulate the problem in mathematical terms: given the sample space $\Omega$, two sets of i.i.d observations $\mathcal{X} = \{x_i\}_{i = 1}^{n_1}$ and $\mathcal{Y} = \{y_i\}_{i = 1}^{n_2}$ are generated from probability measures $P_1$ and $P_2$ with densities $p_1(x)$ and $p_2(y)$ respectively.
-Various measures of discrepancy of $p_1$ and $p_2$ have the following general form